garretthurd2/Garrett-Hurds-Portfolio/capstone-fishing-rod-controller/README.md

 ## What Didn't Work / Root Cause

-- **Custom buck converter (×2):** missing feedback loop on the first pass; the second, IC-based attempt melted under real system load despite testing fine in isolation — a reminder that bench validation with a lab supply doesn't always catch what happens under the actual system's transient loads
+- **Custom buck converter (×2):** missing feedback loop on the first pass; the second, IC-based attempt melted under real system load despite testing fine in isolation.
+A reminder that bench validation with a lab supply doesn't always catch what happens under the actual system's transient loads
 - **H-bridge gate driver:** an unfamiliar gate-driver topology ate roughly a month before the team pivoted to a design everyone was confident in
 - **Integration surprises:** individual circuits all worked independently, but stuffing everything into the final housing before acceptance testing surfaced new heating and solder-joint issues that hadn't shown up on the open bench